VerifyTests/Verify/docs/verify-options.md

  * Keeping a text representation of a Database schema in a `.verified.sql` file (see [Verify.SqlServer](https://github.com/VerifyTests/Verify.SqlServer)).

+Note that auto accepted changes in `.verified.` files remain visible in source control tooling.

 This can be done using `AutoVerify()`: